pgorzelany/SwiftConfiguration/README.md

     ....
 ```

-Currently only plist configuration files are supported but if there is demand I can easily add JSON support.
+Currently only plist configuration files are supported but if there is demand I can easily add JSON or xcconfig file support.

-## How it works (a deep dive)
+## How it works